 At Yodelpop, we created some of our own graphics of the funnel for our mission-driven clients, such as this one showing how mission-driven organizations could engage people in their work:

 In 2015 we created this one, which foreshadowed HubSpot's own change to presenting the inbound methodology as a circle or flywheel:

-Three years later, Brian Halligan, CEO of HubSpot, announced the end of “Ye Olde Funnel” and excitedly announced the flywheel at INBOUND18.
+Three years later, Halligan announced the end of “Ye Olde Funnel” and excitedly unveiled the flywheel at INBOUND18.

 The inbound marketing flywheel, shown below, demonstrates the evolution from a linear model of lead generating to closing deals to an infinite circle that continues the cycle into sales and customer delight.
 Inbound marketers are now shifting resources to be distribute them throughout the entire customer experience, even after deals are closed.

 Now, we have a tool in HubSpot that helps us put the customer at the center of inbound marketing, sales, and service, and that tool is Conversations.